 Acknowledgments: We are grateful to our pilots, Eric A. and Numa P. for their time, effort and dedication.
 We would also like to thank our colleagues Dr Robert Leeb and Tiffany Corbet for their assistance during the rehearsal event.
 Special thanks goes to Prof. Robert Riener, the board and organizing committee of Cybathlon, for undertaking the great burden to make the Cybathlon event happen and, especially, Dr Roland Sigrist, Anni Kern and Nicolas Gerig for promptly answering our numerous requests.
 We show our appreciation to g.Tec medical engineering for their support with hardware equipment.
+Finally, we need to thank teams BrainGain, Athena-Minerva, OpenBMI, NeuroCONCISE, Mahidol BCI and MIRAGE91 who, in the spirit of the Cybathlon competition, have promptly replied our questionnaire.